 5. Publications

-The following section presents the main research works in which I participated during my PhD.
-The first three publications are the core of this project and the rest is the additional research works in that I was involved.
+This section presents the main research outcomes of my PhD project.
+The first four publications constitute the core of this work.
+Other articles describe additional research activities in which I was involved during the course of my PhD work.